Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 &nbsp;

-After class today as well, as we were headed towards the clubroom, unknown students started following us secretively.
+After class today as well, as we were headed towards the club room, unknown students started following us secretively.

 Did they think they were concealed...
 No, if they came this far, it probably meant that they weren't scared to tail us while flocking together.

-"We should not go to the clubroom."
+"We should not go to the club room."

 Hatsushiba nodded, guessing my intent.

-"Hmmm, that sounds like a safer option.
+"Hmm, that sounds like a safer option.
 Should we return home?"

 "No..."